NicosNicolaou16/ImagePickerAndroid/README.md

             enabledBase64ValueForSingleImage = true, // optional, by default is false - private
             enabledBase64ValueForMultipleImages = true, // optional, by default is false - private
             enabledBase64ValueForCameraImage = true, // optional, by default is false - private
-            imagePickerInterface = this // call back interface )
+            imagePickerInterface = this, // call back interface shouldRedirectedToSettingsIfPermissionDenied = false // optional, by default is true - private, if it set false, need to call the callback onPermanentCameraPermissionDenied()
+        )
         //...other image picker initialization method(s)
     }